sivanadler/many-to-many-through-event-ticket-attendee/README.md

 # Many-To-Many Relationships Review

-Let's say we're building an app to sell event tickets.
+Let's say we're building an app to sell tickets for events.
 Our app will need these three models: `Event`, `Ticket`, and `Attendee`.

 We can visualize the relationship of our models like this: